ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Code can invoke other topics or directly request execution of a specific rule.
 When the rule code completes, if user output has been generated, then by default no more rules are initiated anywhere in the system.
 Rules currently in progress complete their code.
-If no output was generated, the topic continues onto the next rule, trying to match its pattern.
+If no output was generated, the topic continues on to the next rule, trying to match its pattern.
 When a topic completes without generating output, it merely returns to its caller code, which continues executing normally.